Today's Articles

 Origin of confraternities

-Confraternities (a brotherhood, especially with a charitable or religious purpose) flourished during the 19th century when the country was independent but still lived under the regime of slavery.
+Confraternities (brotherhoods, especially with a charitable or religious purpose) flourished during the 19th century when the country was independent but still lived under the regime of slavery.
 For each profession, race, and nation, the African slaves and their descendants came from different places with different cultures.
 There were confraternities for the rich, poor, musicians, blacks, whites, etc. There were almost none for women, and in the male confraternities’ women entered as dependents to ensure they would receive benefits from the corporation after the death of their husbands.
 A church had to welcome it, and its statutes had to be approved by ecclesiastical authority.
 In a male-controlled society marked by racial and ethnic differences, this confraternity is made up exclusively of Black women, which gives this Afro-Catholic manifestation as some consider it a certain reputation.
-It is known both as an expression of Brazilian baroque Catholicism, with its distinctive street processions, and for its tendency to include profane rituals punctuated by a lot of samba and banqueting in religious festivals.
+It is known both as an expression of Brazilian baroque Catholicism, with its distinctive street processions, and for its tendency to include profane rituals punctuated by many samba and banqueting in religious festivals.

 Date of foundation

 No one knows in what year the Sisterhood of the Good Death was founded.
-Odorico speculates that the organized devotion began in the Church of Rosário in Barroquinha, Salvador and that Gêges (blacks of the Ewe and Fon ethnicities) moved from there to Cachoeira were responsible for organizing it.
+Odorico speculates that the organized devotion began in the Church of Rosário in Barroquinha, Salvador and that Gêges (blacks of the Ewe and Fon ethnicities) moved from there to Cachoeira and were responsible for organizing it.
 Others speak of that period, too, but cite the Yoruba.
 Since early in the nineteenth century, progress and new agricultural and industrial techniques were introduced there.
 While the sugar economy was experiencing difficulties, tobacco gained new strength when it attracted the German capital's interest following Brazil's political independence.
 The opening of motorized shipping lines strengthened the breeze of economic renewal, stimulating the integration of the Recôncavo with the provincial capital and increasing trade.
 This, in turn, encouraged the formation of strong links between Black slaves in many cities, especially Salvador and Cachoeira.

 Jefferson Bacelar notes that the 1820s, especially the first three years of the decade, were marked by a process of agitation and excitement among the people of Bahia, many of whom - regardless of social class - were involved in a struggle for independence that was marked by a strong anti-Portuguese spirit and armed skirmishes.
 The easing of tension between masters and slaves elicited by this momentary “unity” contributed to the permanent removal of blacks to the cities of the Recôncavo, where slave owners were very interested in solving the conflict and, to defend their interests, armed the slaves and used them against the Portuguese.
 This exceptional state of affairs resulted in many religious and civil initiatives by the slaves, perhaps the Irmandade da Boa Morte.
 An emergence from the slave quarters with the abolitionist atmosphere after the brutally crushed revolt of Muslim slaves in Bahia in 1835.
 Perhaps that is the origin of the Islamic touch to the confraternity's very beautiful traditional clothes.